 Examples of recent research projects:

 - a qualitative study into consumers’ experiences of chatbot communication in a customer service context.
 Margot received funding for this project by winning Logeion’s Strategic Communication Challenge 2019.

 - studies into how changes in socio-emotional goal setting (as described by socio-emotional selectivity theory –SST–) lead to age differences in preferences for emotionally-meaningful versus knowledge-related appeals in television commercials (project with Julia van Weert and Nadine Bol).
 A new conceptualization of “emotionally-meaningful versus knowledge-related appeals” has been published in International Journal of Communication (van der Goot, Bol, & van Weert, 2019).

 - qualitative interview studies into how practitioners and youngsters perceive the use of disclosures in online sponsored content (project with Eva van Reijmersdal).
 The interview study with youngsters has been conducted in collaboration with the “Commissariaat voor de Media” and is used in the development of the “Social Code: YouTube”.

 Margot teaches in the BA and MA program Communication Science, particularly courses on qualitative research methods and marketing communication.

-She also serves as board member for NeFCA (the Netherlands-Flanders Communication Association).
+She also serves as vice-president of NeFCA (the Netherlands-Flanders Communication Association).